A trust-region method for optimal control of ODEs with continuous-or-off controls and TV regularization: Numerical experiments

-From this example it should be noted, that the predicted switching value attained in the solution and that the switching behavior mimics that of the control, which was used to compute the target state $y_d$.
+From this example it should be noted, that the predicted switching value is attained in the solution and that the switching behavior mimics that of the control which was used to compute the target state $y_d$.
 The target state is identified well.
-The criticality measure $C_{\text{prox}}$ is of magnitude $10^{-10}$, while $C_{\text{switch}}$ stagnates at $10^{-2}$, which at first glance may not be the expected convergence.
+The criticality measure $C_{\text{prox}}$ is of magnitude $10^{-10}$ (which means that the algorithm terminated successfully), while $C_{\text{switch}}$ stagnates at a rather high level (depending on the time discretization), which at first glance may not be the expected convergence.
 Note that we derived the optimality conditions \cref{thm:OC_stationarity} only for the non-discretized problem.
 The proof of condition \eqref{eq:OC_stationarity:1} (corresponding to $C_{\prox}$) can be easily carried over to the discretized setting, but the proofs of \eqref{eq:OC_stationarity:2}--\eqref{eq:OC_stationarity:4} cannot be transferred since they rely on small shifts of the switching points, which is not possible after time discretization.
+In \cref{tab:Decay_times}, we can see that the final value of $C_{\text{switch}}$ decreases with $N_T$.

 Further visualization of this issue is given in \cref{fig:Decay_problems}, where we zoomed in around the switching point at $t \approx 71.75$.